obvonage/deved-platform/content/blog/en/10-awesome-sites-that-every-developer-should-visit-at-least-once.md

 ![Donut](/content/blog/10-awesome-sites-that-every-developer-should-visit-at-least-once/donut.gif "donut.gif")

-All of this talk about Donuts is making me hungry.
+All of this talk about donuts is making me hungry.
 YUM!

 ### Number 9